SainsburyWellcomeCentre/masiv/README.md

 * MASIV is an image viewer, designed for large (>100GB) 3D image datasets.
 * It works by creating a downsampled stack, which is then navigated as you would a regular 3D image stack.
 * However, the program pulls data from the hard disk to a cache when zoomed in, allowing all the original detail to be viewed
-* A plugin class can be easily subclassed to create user-defined plugins.
-For example, a cell counter plugin is included.
+* Features can be added using [plugins](https://github.com/alexanderbrown/masiv/wiki/Plugins)

 ### What kind of data can I view in MASIV? ###